BongoSort/HotStone_Bak/TestList.md

 * **OK** A minion should be active before it is allowed to attack a minion
 * **OK** A minion should be active before it is allowed to attack a hero
 * **OK** Player in Turn is not allowed to attack a minion with other players minions.
-* **Almost** Player in Turn is not allowed to attack a Hero with other players minions.
-(Mangler at teste for Peddersen)
+* **OK** Player in Turn is not allowed to attack a Hero with other players minions.
+(Mangler at teste for Peddersen) (har kun testet for at en spiller når de er i tur kan angribe med den anden persons minions, ikke at de kan gøre det i løbet af modstanderens tur)

 * HEALTH Tests
 * **OK** Check if health starts at 21